-- Keep Hydrated.
-Seniors are more prone to dehydration because they aren’t able to conserve as much water as they could when they were younger and their sense of thirst becomes less acute as they age.
+Seniors are more prone to dehydration because they aren’t able to conserve as much water and their sense of thirst becomes less acute as they age.
 Seniors should drink at least 8 glasses of water or sports drinks daily and avoid alcohol and caffeinated drinks, which are dehydrating.

-- Stay cool.
 High temperatures can be life threatening, especially for seniors.
 If your loved one’s home isn’t air conditioned, encourage them to visit a friend or relative’s home during high temps.
-Senior centers, shopping malls, movie theatres and libraries are also good options to stay cool.
+Senior centers, shopping malls, movie theatres, and libraries are also good options to stay cool.

-- Dress appropriately.
 A senior’s summer wardrobe should be full of light-colored, loose-fitting clothing.
-Choose cotton and other natural fabrics that are more lightweight and breathable than synthetic fabrics like nylon and polyester.
+Choose cotton and other natural fabrics that are more lightweight and breathable rather than synthetic fabrics like nylon and polyester.
 Wearing a wide brimmed hat will help keep the sun off your face and neck.

 Apply a sunscreen of SPF 30 or higher at least 15-30 minutes before sun exposure.
 Look for a sunscreen that blocks both UVA and UVB rays.
 Reapply frequently if engaging in water activities.

 5. Preserve Your Vision